wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 <img src="./pics/12_SOFTWARE_Registry_Hive_OS_Info_InstallDate.png" alt="InstallDate in SOFTWARE Registry">

-The install date is provided in both hexadecimal and decimal form.
+The install date is provided in both hexadecimal and decimal form:<br>
+<strong>0x41252e3b (1092955707)</strong>

 Note the 0x that precedes the numbers.
 This signifies hexadecimal form.<br>
 The number in parentheses represents the decimal number in UNIX time.
 UNIX time is a date and time representation widely used in computing that measures the time elapsed since 00:00:00 UTC on 1 January 1970, the Unix epoch.

 To convert to human-readable date, we need to convert epoch from seconds to human date.
 A website that can help with converting to human date is https://www.epochconverter.com/